 Sigh.
 Who knows how long this will last?

 I did whatever I could think of to boost my immune system.
-I drank Tulsi tea, then made tea from fresh ginger and drank that.
+I drank Tulsi tea, then made tea from fresh ginger steeped in hot filtered water and drank that.
 I ate a clove of garlic.
-I did EFT three times.
-I did the thymus thump often.
-I took three long naps.
-Had no appetite at all, but stayed hydrated with teas and water.
+(Slice thinly and swallow quickly, don’t chew.)

+That evening was the worst of it.
 I couldn’t lie still.
 Kept needing to flex and point my feet and circle my ankles, changing position often.
-All I can figure on that is I was activating meridians and moving lymph.
+Weird, huh?
+All I can figure out is that these movements were activating meridians (several of which begin or end at the feet) and moving lymph.

-I’m adding this postscript on July 9, 2012.
+Postscript, July 9, 2012.
 Hindsight is such a great teacher, bringing the gifts of perspective and insight.

-When I look back on the time when I originally wrote this post a year and a half ago, I recognize that I was stressed about selling my house and moving and starting a new contract job.
-Then I got sick.
+When I look back on the time when I originally wrote this post a year and a half ago, I can see that I was stressed.
+I was selling my house, moving, and starting a new contract job.
+That’s when I got sick.

 No wonder, when I saw my acupuncturist after the job ended, she told me I was suffering from adrenal exhaustion.

 She advised me to take over-the-counter high quality rhodiola and eleuthero as directed on the bottles to recover from the adrenal exhaustion.
 I’ve been doing that for about a month now, and I feel much better.
 (These are also listed on my Products I Recommend page.)

 As a massage therapist, I recommend frequent massage to help the body release stress and tension.
 A relaxing massage helps the nervous system begin to regulate itself again instead of being stuck in sympathetic mode, which helps you recover from stress more quickly and experience the deep relaxation (and strong immune system, better digestion, better sleep, stronger sex drive, more playful attitude) that occur when the parasympathetic nervous system comes back online.
 I also recommend Epsom salt baths for stress relief.